gunzf0x/PokeASCIILogin/README.md

 In your `PokeASCIILogin` directory you have just cloned, you will find another directory called `data` and within it a JSON file called `config.json`.
 Changing values in `data/config.json` file will configure Pokemon that will be printed.
 You can set the following parameters to 'customize' Pokemon printed as follows:

 - `gen`: Value can be set from `0` to `8`.
-This is the number of the gen of Pokemon you want to print.
+This is Pokemon gen number you want to print.
 For example, setting this value to `"gen": 1` will only print Pokemon from 1st gen. Default value is `0`, where `0` basically means "any gen".
 - `color`: Color for every Pokemon to be printed.
 Default value is `default`, which means every Pokemon will be printed with a color related with its primary type as provided by [PokeApi](https://pokeapi.co/).
 Others values accepted are `random` which will select a completely random color for every Pokemon or you just can type a color, e.g., `"color": "red"` will print all Pokemon in red color.
 - `style`: This one is my favorite.
 Typical terminals have 2 styles allowed: `blink` and `reverse`.
 Changing style to one of these options will look like the following: